jeekkd/dgis/README.md

 How to use
 ===

-- Mount your root at /mnt/gentoo
+- Mount your partitioned root filesystem at /mnt/gentoo

 ```
 mount /dev/sda1 /mnt/gentoo